commercetools/commercetools-php-sdk/README.md

 Now navigate to [http://localhost:8000](http://localhost:8000) in your browser.

-### phpStorm configuration
+### PhpStorm configuration

-To enable code style checks directly in phpStorm you have to configure the path to the phpcs at Preferences > Languages & Frameworks > PHP > Code Sniffer.
+To enable code style checks directly in PhpStorm you have to configure the path to the phpcs at Preferences > Languages & Frameworks > PHP > Code Sniffer.
 Now you can enable at Preferences > Editor > Inspections > PHP the "PHP code sniffer validation" with PSR-2 standard.
 Change the severity if needed.